PCS Coaching in Chandigarh

 - or a subject of Bhutan,

-- or a person of Indian origin who has migrated from Pakistan, Burma, Sri Lanka, East African countries of Kenya, Uganda, the United Republic of Tanzania, Zambia, Malawi, Zaire, Ethiopia and Vietnam with the intention of permanently settling in India.
+- or a person of Indian origin who has migrated from Pakistan, Burma, Sri Lanka, East Kenya, Uganda, Tanzania, Zambia, Malawi, Zaire, Ethiopia, and Vietnam are African countries with the purpose of permanently settling in India.
 A candidate belonging to categories (c), (d), (e), and (f) must be a person in whose favour the Government of India has issued a certificate of eligibility.

 Provided further that candidates belonging to categories (c), (d) (e) and (f) above will not be eligible for appointment to the Indian Foreign Service

 - Government employees in Punjab, other states, and the federal government will be able to work until they are 47 years old.
-Provided, however, that a candidate for the Punjab Police Service/Punjab Prison Services, a candidate should have attained the minimum age of 21 years and should not have attained the age of 27 years on the first day of the year, referred to above.
+Provided, however, that a candidate for the Punjab Police Service/Punjab Prison Services must have obtained the minimum age of 21 years and must not have reached the age of 27 years on the first day of the year.

-- The upper age limit for a Punjab Government employee, including that of a court, who has not less than four years continuous service under the Government, will be relaxable up to 45 years.
+- The upper age restriction for a Punjab Government employee, including a court official, who has worked for the government for at least four years would be relaxed up to 45 years.

-- The upper age limit prescribed above will be relaxable up to a maximum of five years for Schedules Castes and Scheduled Tribes of all States and Backward Classes of Punjab.
+- Castes and Scheduled Tribes of all States and Backward Classes of Punjab.

 - Age relaxation in upper age limit is up to 10 years for the disabled persons of Punjab.